Alstom Coradia: Norway

-January 2022 Norske tog signed an agreement to buy 30 new Coradia Nordic trains from Alstom, with the option to buy an additional 170 trains.
+In January 2022, Norske tog signed an agreement to buy 30 new Coradia Nordic trains from Alstom, with the option to buy an additional 170 trains.
 The trains are intended for commuter service in the Oslo area and will have six cars and a top speed of 160 km/h.
 They will be classified as "Class 77" in the old NSB system and "N05" in the new Norske Tog system.
 Production of the new trains will start in 2023.
-The first trains are due in Norway for testing in 2026, and the trains will be delivered and put into operation later that year.
+The first trains are due in Norway for testing in 2026, and the trains will be delivered and put into operation starting later that year.
 An additional order for 25 more trains was announced in February 2023.
 19 of these will be classified N06 and will be outfitted for regional service with more seats and a top speed of 200 km/h.

 Poland

 In September 2025 Polish state-owned intercity train operator PKP Intercity awarded a contract for 42 electric multiple units (with an option to buy 30 further trainsets) to Alstom.
-The EMUs will be based on the Coradia Max variant and are likely to leverage designs used in the NS Intercity Nieuwe Generatie project in the Netherlands, as they will be serving intercity routes with top speed of 200 km/h.
+The EMUs will be based on the Coradia Max variant and are likely to leverage designs used in the NS Intercity Nieuwe Generatie project in the Netherlands, as they will be serving intercity routes with a top speed of 200 km/h.